<?xml version="1.0" encoding="UTF-8"?>

 <pubDate>Mon, 10 Nov 2025 00:00:00 GMT</pubDate>

-<description>Python scraping library with three fetcher tiers, adaptive selectors that survive site redesigns, and stealth that handles Cloudflare.
-35K stars.</description>
+<description>Scrapling is a Python scraping library with three fetcher tiers (HTTP, stealth browser, full Playwright), adaptive selectors that survive site redesigns, and Cloudflare bypass.
+35k stars.</description>

 <category>tools-tips</category>